 Furthermore, when your internal means of achieving homeostasis (or “self-regulation”) are impaired, you must resort to external sources to achieve a sense of balance and stability.
 Examples of external regulation include codependent relationships, substance use and abuse, disordered eating, exercise bulimia, obsessive-compulsive behaviors, scrupulosity, addiction, and religious or political fanaticism.

 In general, these forms of external regulation provide relief for a time—after all, that’s why they exist.
 But in the long run their effectiveness decreases and are eventually replaced with a sense of feeling out-of-control.
 It’s often at this point that an individual will seek some form of professional help.
-That’s where somatic therapy comes in.
+That’s where somatic therapy can help.

 In the third and final post in this series, we’ll examine how somatic therapy bridges the gap of mind-body disconnection.

 Trauma is created when an individual experiences helplessness after fight, flight and freeze fail to protect them from a threat to their survival.

 A breaker switch in the mind-body connection is thrown in the face of such a threat.
 This disconnection helps prevent overwhelm (i.e., psychosis or death).
 The result is an ability to bear an otherwise intolerable experience of pain and overwhelm.

 The benefit is survival but the cost is the ability to maintain homeostasis (or self-regulation).
 Another cost is losing the sense of feeling alive.

 Loss of homeostasis gives rise to a host of symptoms.
 These may include panic attacks, phobias, chronic pain, and even personality disorders.

 External regulation is often used in the place of self-regulation to create a sense of balance and stability.
 Examples of external regulation are obsessive-compulsive behaviors, codependent relationships, and substance use and abuse.